Looking for a First-Class Business Plan Consultant?

 Our business plan consultants each have their unique approach to how they work with clients.
 They will describe their approach during your initial discussions with them so that you understand what to expect as we progress.

-Having said that, here is an example of how an engagement might develop:
+Having said that, here is an example of how a business planning engagement might proceed:

 - Initial discussion(s) to understand your needs.